budak7273/ArmorModules/PatchNotes/Update_2.0.0.md

 ## **Major changes - Please read!**
 - **Movement speed variance fixes**
-   - There have been issues in the past with movement speed and flight power varying depending on the FPS of the user.
-These should have all been fixed as of this update to this mod and the PowerSuit base mod.
-Please contact Nog or I if you're still having issues.
+   - There have been issues in the past with movement speed and flight power varying drastically depending on the FPS of the user.
+These should be mostly fixed as of this update to this mod and the PowerSuit base mod.
+Horizontal movement speed is enitrely fixed.
+One issue remains with ascent speed.
+Due to some trouble with base game systems, the lower your FPS, the higher your ascent speed.
+This is better than the (current) alternative of low FPS users not being able to fly at all.
 - **Jetpack Overhaul**
     - It's finally here - jetpack variants that work more like the Vanilla jetpack.
     - **Jetpacks no longer refill in midair by default.** You must install a **Mid-Air Refueling Module** to have this behavior again.